 Since our inception, we have not generated any revenue from product sales and have incurred significant operating losses.
-As of March 31, 2023, we had cash and cash equivalents of \$63.4 million.
-We have funded our operations primarily through equity financings, raising an aggregate of \$438.5 million in gross proceeds from equity financings, including from our IPO, the sale of common stock pursuant to the Sales Agreement, our October 2022 Follow-on Offering, pre-IPO private placements of common stock and convertible preferred stock, from our loan agreement with Silicon Valley Bank and from the Astellas Transactions.
-Specifically, between March and July 2020, we closed on the sale of an aggregate of 10,000,000 shares of Series A convertible preferred stock for gross proceeds of \$30.0 million.
-In July and August 2020, we closed on the sale of an aggregate of 5,647,048 shares of Series B convertible preferred stock for gross proceeds of \$96.0 million.
-In September 2020, we raised gross proceeds of \$181.0 million in our initial public offering.
+As of March 31, 2024, we had cash and cash equivalents of \$124.0 million.
+We have funded our operations primarily through equity financings, raising an aggregate of \$589.0 million in gross proceeds from equity financings, including from pre-IPO private placements of convertible preferred stock, our IPO, and subsequent sales of common stock in public and private securities offerings, our term loans and the Astellas Transactions.